 He was of the view that positive law should be analyzed by applying logic rather than relying on ethical significance.
-He ignored social factors and emphasized on the logic.
+He ignored social factors and emphasized logic.
 He pointed out that positive law comprises both explicit and implicit orders from superiority.
-The law is a reflection of what sovereign’s wishes and is based on the sovereign’s authority.
-The law is considered in the abstract form by outriding moral and ethics so that it did not hinder the application of law.
+The law is a reflection of what the sovereign wishes and is based on the sovereign’s authority.
+The law is considered in the abstract form by outriding morals and ethics so that it did not hinder the application of the law.

 Austin’s theory can be summed up into the following features:-

 - Command ( by superior)

 - Duty (imposing duty on political inferior)

 - According to Austin, the law is created by the sovereign but he overlooked the role played by customs and common consciousness of people in the evolution of law which always regulates the conduct of human beings.

 - He did not accept the judiciary as a law-making agency and neglected its role in expounding law through the application of precedents.